Tutorial setup

 What if we need to perform more advanced queries?

-• run Spack commands;
+• run Spack commands

-• explore abstract and concretized specs; and
+• explore abstract and concretized specs

-• directly access other internal components of Spack.
+• directly access other internal components of Spack

-Let’s launch a Spack-aware python interpreter by entering:
+Let’s launch a Spack-aware Python interpreter by entering:

 $ spack python